Physics

 Common Formulas to Learn in Physics

-The list of physics formulas is the tools that help us apply these laws to real situations.
+The list of physics formulas is the tool that helps us apply these laws to real situations.
 They make physics practical and allow us to calculate exactly what will happen.

 Here is the quick checklist of physics formulas: